zylx0532/pasztor.at/_posts/2019-05-15-immutable-infra-1.md

 ## Next up: Docker

-In the next part of this series I will set up the whole Docker world on top of this server and explain how to work with Prometheus, Grafana, exporters and so on.
-Subscribe on any of the social media channels to get notified. ;)
+In the [next part of this series](/blog/immutable-infra-2) I will set up the whole Docker world on top of this server and explain how to work with Prometheus, Grafana, exporters and so on.
+[Keep on reading!](/blog/immutable-infra-2)